filefoxper/airma/docs/react-effect/log.md

 * useResponse.* and Strategy.response.* callback supports effect cleanup function.
 * add `online` property to SessionState.
 * add the second parameter currentSessionState to Strategy.validate.

+# v18.5.6

+* fix the problem about the cleanup function for Strategy.response.* not work.